“Parenting” series: (post #2)

 This explains why the Amplified Bible, which is a translation that adds in extra words to help clarify the exact meaning of Bible’s original Hebrew and Greek, renders the verse as follows:

 Train up a child in the way he should go (and in keeping with his individual gift or bent), and when he is old he will not depart from it.

-Why am I going to the trouble to dig deep into the original Hebrew of Proverbs 22:6?
+Okay, so why am I going to the trouble to dig so deep into the original Hebrew of Proverbs 22:6?
 I’m doing it because an improper understanding of what this verse actually says has led many to an improper application of it.
-Have you ever heard this verse quoted as a promise that a child who was raised in a Christian home will always eventually return to that upbringing, even though that child’s life has downgraded into sin and worldliness?
-Speaking for myself, I know that I have heard the verse preached that way many times.
+For example, have you ever heard someone quote this verse as a promise that a child who was raised in a Christian home will always eventually return to that upbringing, even though that child’s life has downgraded into sin and worldliness?
+Speaking for myself, I know that I have heard the verse wrongly applied that way many times.

 The problem with that attempted interpretation is that it not only doesn’t hold up to the test of the original Hebrew, it doesn’t even hold up to the test of real-life experience.
 Saying it plainly, some children who were trained up to know the Lord and live for Him do depart from that training and never return to it.
 How many times have you heard someone say of a wayward child who is living in rank sin, “Well, he wasn’t raised that way”?

 Parent, your job is to let your child run with the talents, abilities, and interests that God has built into the child.
 You don’t have the right to push some destiny or course of life onto that child.
-Your responsibility is to find out what the child’s weak points and strong points are and help the child get on a road in life that will lead to fulfillment, happiness, and contentment.
+Your responsibility is to find out what your child’s weak points and strong points are and help that child get on a road in life that will lead to fulfillment, happiness, and contentment.